bryanwweber/thermostate/paper/paper.md

 level of analysis of the cycle with respect to varying the input parameters.

 Since then, I have used ThermoState in two other Applied Thermodynamics courses (Spring 2017 and 2018).
-I have also used ThermoState in my Thermodynamic Principles course, a pre-requisite for Applied Thermodynamics.
+I have also used ThermoState in my Thermodynamic Principles course, a prerequisite for Applied Thermodynamics.
 In all the courses, students had positive feedback about the use of ThermoState, strongly preferring using the software to using tables.